Contents

 Design Accent.

-Skylights can affect a house’s interior design like no other element, adding an unexpected punch in stairways or office or by supplying a centerpiece in living rooms and kitchen areas.
+Skylights can impact a house’s interior design like no other component, including an unforeseen punch in staircases or home offices or by supplying a centerpiece in living rooms and kitchen areas.

 Constant Light vs. Windows’ Light.